shmlktz/custom_keys/README.md

 # Custom Keys

 ## A project to improve workflows
-It operates by deploying multiple applications and webpages from a single click of a button.
-These applications and webpages are to be grouped together in a logical manner, that when opened together would save an individual precious time.
+This application operates by deploying multiple items (applications and webpages) from a single click of a button.
+The concept: group items together in a logical manner, that when they are all opened at once would create a workstation to save precious time.

 ## Requirements:
 1. Python